 Having the right provisions on your land is a deciding factor for wildlife potential.
 The sections below provide instruction for improving turkey numbers on your property.

 Turkeys require direct access to water throughout the year.
 Construction of one small pond per square mile (one per quarter section is ideal) will improve turkey habitat and provides additional nesting sites.

-Turkeys are diverse eaters and will adjust their intake based on what is in-season.
-Before you plant, see Turkey: Food and Water Needs to decide which plant varieties work best for establishing turkey habitat on your property.
+Turkeys are diverse eaters and will adjust their intake based on what is in season.
+Before you plant, check our Turkey Management page to decide which plant varieties work best for establishing turkey habitat on your property.

 While food plots are not essential to turkey habitat, these reserves will help during acute shortages of natural forage.

 Winter wheat is one of the best crops for both ease of establishment and use by turkeys.
 Forest clearings of at least one acre, when planted to wheat in August or September, will provide green wheat all winter.
 Most turkeys use winter wheat in early spring just before hens begin to lay.
 Hens and poults will use the grain all summer.

 Corn and beans are equally attractive options for turkeys during low-growth periods of winter and early spring.
 Leaving a few rows standing ensures a food supply in case of deep snow.
 A portion of the crops left should be knocked down for better use by turkeys.

 Plots at Forest Openings